 Discovering termite damage in your new home is one of the most discouraging events for a homeowner.
 You may have spent months researching the perfect home for you and your family only to be deceived a dishonest home seller.
 Fortunately, there are laws to protect homeowners against parties that would sell a home that they know is being destroyed by termites.
 If you or a family member purchased a home that was infested with termites, you should consult with an experienced Maryland termite infestation attorney today.

 At Whitney, LLP, our attorneys understand the frustration of moving your family into a home that is unsafe due to the existence of termites.
 Repairing a home that has a serious termite problem can cost a person thousands of dollars.
 The misrepresentations of a home seller should not leave you with the responsibility of repairing your new home.
-To schedule a free legal consultation to discuss your case, call Whitney, LLP at (410) 583-8000.
+To schedule a consultation to discuss your case, call Whitney, LLP at (410) 583-8000.

 How to Identify a Termite Infestation

 When purchasing a home, it is important to thoroughly inspect the property for defects.
 A termite infestation is one issue that can cause you various problems depending on the prevalence of the infestation.

 There are various signs of termite damage that you can search for when examining a home before buying it.
 For example, if you notice that the wood flooring inside a home has blisters that resemble water damage, this may be a sign of termites.
 However, it is possible that wood blisters on a floor were caused by water, but there are other signs of termite damage to search for.